5 Steps for Overcoming Stalled Negotiations

 3. The “Salami” Tactic

-If the problem is so large, it seems like you won’t overcome it due to sheer volume; it can be helpful to break it down into pieces.
-Then resolve each piece one by one, called the Salami tactic).
-There can’t be forward movement if there’s confusion in both parties about what the real issue is, or the issue is so large you can’t understand it.
+If the problem is so large, it seems like you won’t overcome it due to sheer volume; breaking it down into pieces can be helpful.
+Then, resolve each piece one by one, called the Salami tactic).
+There can’t be forward movement if there’s confusion in both parties about what the real issue is or if the issue is so large you can’t understand it.

 4. Find commonality

-This helps both parties in stalled negotiations because they are better able to understand each other and the issue as a whole.
-During an argument, people focus almost entirely on their differences instead of on what makes them similar.
+This helps both parties in stalled negotiations because they can better understand each other and the issue as a whole.
+People focus almost entirely on their differences during an argument instead of what makes them similar.

-By empathizing with the other person or group, and showing you understand where they are coming from (while also associating how your end of the deal is pertinent to them), you can move past the issue holding you back.
+You can move past the issue holding you back by empathizing with the other person or group and showing you understand where they are coming from (while also associating how your end of the deal is pertinent to them).

-For example, if the price of a service is what is causing the holdup it may be a good idea to break the price down and show how it will benefit both them and you in order to find common ground.
+For example, if the price of a service is causing the holdup, it may be a good idea to break the price down and show how it will benefit you and them to find common ground.

 5. Finding alternatives

-Sometimes things just aren’t going anywhere and there is no way around it.
-You’ve tried everything listed here (and more) and they just won’t budge.
+Sometimes, things aren’t going anywhere, and there is no way around it.
+You’ve tried everything listed here (and more), and they just won’t budge.

-Consider a toddler, they don’t like being told what to do or only given one option.
-If you provide multiple options, they are more willing to listen and comply when they are able to choose the final outcome.
-However, this final outcome will always benefit you (red pajamas or blue pajamas?) either way, they’re still in pajamas!
+Consider toddlers; they don’t like being told what to do or only given one option.
+If you provide multiple options, they are more willing to listen and comply when they can choose the outcome.
+However, will this outcome always benefit you (red pajamas or blue pajamas?)?
+Either way, they’re still in pajamas!
 Finding an alternative and giving your counterpart multiple options is a great way to move past a negotiation that has reached an impasse.

 Sales professionals, procurement departments, and business leaders must learn how to navigate effective negotiations that positively impact both parties and inspire future business.